alexmx/Insider/README.md

 [![Twitter: @amaimescu](https://img.shields.io/badge/contact-%40amaimescu-blue.svg)](https://twitter.com/amaimescu)
 [![License](https://img.shields.io/badge/license-MIT-green.svg?style=flat)](https://github.com/alexmx/ios-ui-automation-overview/blob/master/LICENSE)

-Insider is a **testing utility framework** which sets an HTTP communication bridge between the app and testing environments like [Appium](http://appium.io/), [Calabash](http://calaba.sh/), [Frank](http://www.testingwithfrank.com/), etc. Some real use cases where Insider could be usefull:
+Insider is a **testing utility framework** which sets an HTTP client-sever communication channel between your app and testing environments like [Appium](http://appium.io/), [Calabash](http://calaba.sh/), [Frank](http://www.testingwithfrank.com/), etc. Some real use cases where Insider can be useful as part of the automation testing process:
 * Set a particular state for the app during the test scenario;
 * Simulate push notifications;
-* Simulate app invokation using custom schemes / universal links;
+* Simulate app invocation using custom schemes / universal links;
-* Simulate backend responses;
+* Simulate back-end responses;
-* Manage files/directories in application sandbox;
+* Manage files / directories in application sandbox;
 * Collect metrics from the app during test execution (CPU, memory, etc.);
 * etc.

 Insider runs an HTTP server inside the application and listens for commands.
 By default Insider runs on `http://localhost:8080`.
-Commands represent simple HTTP request: `http://localhost:8080/<command>`
+A command represents a simple HTTP request: `http://localhost:8080/<command>`

 ## Features